Basils/tools/README.md

 # tools
-Id allocator that allocates ids from a pool with a lease time
+1. id_gen.rb : Id allocator that allocates ids from a pool with a lease time